 \end{lemma}

-\begin{proof} From \cref{prop:discrete_coming_close}, if one of $\cE_k$ fails for $k =1,2,3$, the probability that the isolation radius is at least $i$ is at most $C\alpha^i$ for some $C>0$ and $\alpha \in (0,1)$ (since it is the maximum of a finite number of variables each with exponential tail).
-The final case we need to consider is the branches we draw while doing the good algorithm in \cref{GAfail} of the base coupling.
+\begin{proof} From \cref{prop:discrete_coming_close}, if one of $\cE_k$ fails for $k =1,2,3$, the probability that the isolation radius is at least $i$ is at most $C(1-\alpha)^i$ for some $C>0$ and $\alpha >0$ (since it is the maximum of a finite number of variables each with exponential tail).
+It remains to consider is the branches drawn while doing the good algorithm in \cref{GAfail} of the base coupling.